Jutho/TensorKit.jl/docs/src/man/sectors.md

 it's actually [Racah's W-coefficients](https://en.wikipedia.org/wiki/Racah_W-coefficient)) in the case of ``\mathsf{SU}_2``.

-Below, we describe how to specify a certain type of sector what information about them needs to be implemented.
+Below, we describe how to specify a certain type of sector and what information about them needs to be implemented.
 Then, we describe how to build a space ``V`` composed of a direct sum of different sectors.
-In the last section, we explain the details of fusion trees, i.e. their construction and manipulation.
+In the third section, we explain the details of fusion trees, i.e. their construction and manipulation.
+Finally, we elaborate on the case of general fusion categories and the possibility of having fermionic or anyonic twists.
 But first, we provide a quick theoretical overview of the required data of the representation theory of a group.

 ## [Representation theory and unitary fusion categories](@id ss_representationtheory)